Home Frequently Asked Questions

 We use the UN definition of 'youth', which views young people as those between the ages of 15 and 24 years.
 However, many of the countries we work in have broader definitions of ‘youth’ with some partner countries identifying those as old as 35 years as young people and with ‘youth’ usually starting at 18 years.

 We recognise the complexities and ongoing debate surrounding terminology regarding disability.
-As an as an organisation in the UK we understand the UK disability movement’s stated preference of using the terms ‘disabled person’ or ‘disabled child’ in recognition of the social model’s primary tenet that an individual is disabled by societal barriers.
+We understand that some movements, countries or individuals prefer using the terms ‘disabled person’ or ‘disabled child’ in recognition of the social model’s primary tenet that an individual is disabled by societal barriers.

-However, as an international organisation, and one driven by African-led development, we have chosen to adopt the person-first terminology (person/children with disabilities) strongly preferred by our partners in Africa and accepted internationally in the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
+However, as an international organization, we have chosen to adopt the person-first terminology (person/children with disabilities) strongly preferred by the organizations we work with in Africa and accepted internationally in the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

-However, as an international organisation, and one driven by African-led development, we have chosen to adopt the person-first terminology (person/children with disabilities) strongly preferred by our partners in Africa and accepted internationally in the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
+However, as an international organization, we have chosen to adopt the person-first terminology (person/children with disabilities) strongly preferred by the organizations we work with in Africa and accepted internationally in the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

 Part of our mission is to facilitate the inclusion of children with disabilities and their families in all aspects of daily life; as such we are open to supporting projects which address any of the numerous barriers to this across Africa.
 We do not require our partners to focus on particular thematic areas, choosing instead to focus on organisations that use the social model of disability when planning their interventions.